Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface/DOCS.md

 The Object Name that this device will get.
 This will be seen by other devices on the BACnet network.

 ### Option: `address`
-The address of the BACnet interface.
-0.0.0.0/24 is recommended as it'll bind to all available IP addresses.
+The address of the BACnet/IP interface.
-Best is to write the IP of the Ethernet port connected to the BACneet network.
+Best is to write the IP of the Ethernet port connected to the BACnet network.
 Include /24 as not all BACnet devices can be detected without.

 ### Option: `objectIdentifier`
 The Object Identifier that this device will get.
-This will be seen by other devices on the BACnet network. **Make sure it's unique!**
+This will be seen by other devices on the BACnet network. **Make sure it's unique in your network!**

 ### Option: `defaultPriority`
 The priority your write requests get.
 Low number means high priority.
 High number means low priority.
-Recommended to keep at 15 or 16 unless you know what higher priority can do to your BACnet devices.
+Recommended to keep at 15 or 16 unless you know what a higher priority can do to your BACnet devices.

 ### Option: `loglevel`
 The verbosity of the logs in the add-on.
-Usually WARNING is alright, INFO gets a little chatty.
+Usually WARNING is sufficient.

 ### Option: `vendorID`
 Identifier of the vendor of the interface.
 As we don't have an official identifier, put anything you want in here.